wyli/OPT_formating/README.md

 First make sure NIFTI in on matlab path and the file `load_nii_img.m` should be fixed.

-Some image blocks have not corresponding annotations.
+Some image blocks have no corresponding annotations.

 dataset file (Image) path format: